YubiKey 5 CSPN Series Specifics

 Feature Summary

-For more information on the challenge-response YubiKey application, see Yubico’s website.
+For more information on the challenge-response YubiKey application, see Yubico’s website, Challenge and Response.

 CSPN Approved Mode

-Furthermore, the usage of the YubiKey 5 touch sensor must be set to required when configuring the Challenge-Response application.
-Finally, when the Challenge-Response application is enabled on the YubiKey 5, an access code must be set in order to protect both the secret key and configuration.
-More details for such a configuration is described in the section below.
+When the Challenge-Response application is enabled on the YubiKey 5, set an access code to protect both the secret key and configuration.
+More details for such a configuration is described in the following section.

 Technical Configuration

-In order to protect the Challenge-Response credentials and enforce the touch sensor, the command line YubiKey Manager (YKMan) may be used.
+In order to protect the Challenge-Response credentials and enforce the touch sensor, use the command line YubiKey Manager (ykman).
+Note that you should use the most recent version of the CLI, because the GUI, YubiKey Manager, includes an older version of the CLI.

 ykman otp --access-code <value> delete [1|2]